christianacca/web-api-starter/docs/github-app-creation.md

        -PemFilePath "C:/temp/github-app-private-key.pem"
    ```

-   **Note**: Use the environment name that matches the one specified in the ServiceNow ticket (see Part 1 for available environment names).
+   **Note**: Use the environment name that matches the one specified in the Product Ops Portal request (see Part 1 for available environment names).

 3. **Verify Upload Success**